 Beginning on the project completion date, the NAHTF-assisted units must remain the principal residence of the homeowner throughout the affordability period established in Recital C of the contract.
-If a housing unit does not continue to be the principal residence of the original homeowner for the duration of the period of affordability, resale restriction or recapture provisions will be followed per contract.
-The completion date is the date of final inspection signed off on by the unit owner, the construction/rehabilitation contractor, and a recipient's representative.
+If a housing unit does not continue to be the principal residence of the original homeowner for the duration of the period of affordability, the resale restriction or recapture provisions will be followed as indicated in the contract.
+The completion date is the date of final inspection signed off by the unit owner, the construction/rehabilitation contractor, and a recipient's representative.